Objective

 Lab Setup

 As nzbget is a software which downloads stuff from a newsserver, obviously, a newsserver is required.
 While the choice doesn’t really matter, I picked go-nntp’s example newsserver as a base because it had a minimal footprint and didn’t store data persistently, meaning a simple restart would reset the newsserver.
-This doesn’t sound desireable, but in case of a lab, it really is.
+This doesn’t sound desirable, but in case of a lab, it really is.
 I needed to modify the code a bit, my patches are on my Git server.

 git clone https://git.maride.cc/maride/go-nntp-plusplus